 The RCPI is a measure of the received RF power in the selected channel for a received PPDU.
 This parameter shall be a measurement by the PHY of the received RF power in the channel measured over the preamble of the received PPDU.

-The RCPI encoding is defined in 9.4.2.37 (RCPI element).

 RCPI shall equal the received RF power with an accuracy of ± 5 dB with 95% confidence interval within the specified dynamic range of the receiver.
-The received RF power shall be determined assuming a receiver noise equivalent bandwidth equal to the channel width multiplied by 1.1.
 The relative error between RF power measurements made within a one second interval should be less than ± 1 dB.

 Instruction to TGme Editor: Add the following at REVme D1.3 P3796L35.

+21.3.18.7 Received channel power indicator (RCPI) measurement

+The RCPI is a measure of the received RF power in the selected channel for a received PPDU.
+This parameter shall be a measurement by the PHY of the received RF power in the channel measured over the VHT-STF or VHT-LTF field of the received PPDU.
+The received power shall be the average of the power in all active receive chains.

+RCPI shall equal the received RF power within an accuracy of ± 5 dB (95% confidence interval) within the specified dynamic range of the receiver.

 Instruction to TGme Editor: Add the following at REVme D1.3 P3869L49.

+22.3.18.8 Received channel power indicator (RCPI) measurement

+See 21.3.18.7 with “TVHT” replacing “VHT”.

 Instruction to TGme Editor: Add the following at REVme D1.3 P3991L23.

+23.3.18.7 Received channel power indicator (RCPI) measurement

+The RCPI is a measure of the received RF power in the selected channel for a received PPDU.
+This parameter shall be a measurement by the PHY of the received RF power in the channel measured over the STF or LTF fields of the received PPDU.
+The received power shall be the average of the power in all active receive chains.

+RCPI shall equal the received RF power within an accuracy of ± 5 dB (95% confidence interval) within the specified dynamic range of the receiver.

 Instruction to TGme Editor: Update REVme D1.3 P4070L63 as shown below.